Client Terms and Conditions

 Flying Colours has a risk management objective to develop systems and controls to mitigate risk to within its risk appetite.
 This overall risk appetite is low.

 Flying Colours is a limited company which has a Board of Directors (the "Board") which assumes overall responsibility for overseeing its governance.
 The Board is responsible for the decision and implementation of Flying Colours’ governance and risk management framework.
-The Board meets on a quarterly basis specifically to monitor and investigate any Compliance and Operational Risk aspects of Flying Colours’ activities.
+The Board meets on a twice-yearly basis specifically to monitor and investigate any Compliance and Operational Risk aspects of Flying Colours’ activities.

 The quarterly Compliance and Operational Risk meetings oversee Flying Colours’ activities in relation to its regulatory obligations.
 Flying Colours has defined key performance indicators and management information metrics, that provide a quantitative overview of the operation, and are aligned with the risks as outlined within this document.